 A Positive Airway Pressure Sleep study is an overnight sleep test in a facility while wearing a form of positive airway pressure.
 Positive airway pressure is the most used form of treatment for obstructive sleep apnea.

-A positive airway pressure sleep test gives a patient experience with sleeping with pressure, a chance to try one or more types of masks and how the night affects the next day.
-The sleep physician benefits by being able to identify the best pressure or pressures for you, the type of machine that your condition requires and if there are any additional sleep disorders present.
+Sleep testing on positive airway pressure may be ordered for many reasons.
+A new diagnosis of Obstructive Sleep Apnea is the most common.
+For a newly diagnosed patient, the study is started at a low pressure and the pressure is increased (titrated) upwards until the apnea is corrected.
+A positive airway pressure sleep test gives a patient experience with sleeping with pressure, a chance to try one or more types of masks and observe how the night affects the next day.
+The sleep physician will benefit by being able to identify the best pressure or pressures, the type of machine that condition requires and if there are any additional sleep disorders present.

-Testing your sleep on PAP
+Testing sleep on Positive Airway Pressure (PAP)

 The sleep technicians are experienced professionals who have assisted hundreds of individuals with choosing a mask.
 They will guide your selection.
 If you have serious worries about wearing a mask during sleep, let the Sleep Center staff know and be sure to tell your sleep technician the night of your study.

 Page thought – Identifying the correct pressure and mask for each individual is the key to successful Positive Airway Pressure treatment.